Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 To operate TTS:

-1. After you create the TTS handle, connect the background TTS daemon with the `tts_prepare()` function.
+1. After you create the TTS handle, connect the background TTS service with the `tts_prepare()` function.

-   The daemon synthesizes the text with the engine and plays the resulting sound data.
+   The TTS service synthesizes the text with the engine and plays the resulting sound data.
 The function is asynchronous and the TTS state changes to `TTS_STATE_READY`:

    ```cpp
    void